Sign In

 Fast forward 14 years and Chelsea finally got the better of the Villans at Villa Park, winning 3-1 in the post Christmas (and post-Covid) fixture of 2021.

-Villa’s general Boxing Day record is pretty awful, having lost all of their games on this matchday in the past four seasons.
+Villa’s general Boxing Day record is pretty awful, having lost all of their games on this matchday in the past four seasons, but they do sit one place and seven points ahead of Chelsea going into this year’s game.

 Outside of December, Villa actually have a solid record against Chelsea in the Premier League, winning three and drawing one of their most recent contests in the other 11 months of the year.